Closing the Auto-Research Loop: An AI Co-Scientist for Production Search Ranking: Related Work

 \subsection{Scalable Transformer Architecture for Ranking}

 Designing novel ranking architectures remains challenging even for experienced engineers.
 Traditional methods like FM and DCN~\cite{rendle2010factorization, wang2021dcn} are widely used, but optimal transformer design for ranking with sequence features remains open~\cite{zhang2024wukong, zhu2025rankmixer, wang2025scaling}.
-Recent works include Climber~\cite{xu2025climber}, which achieves 5.15× throughput via multi-scale sequence extraction, and OneTrans~\cite{zhang2025onetrans}, which unifies feature interaction and sequential modeling with 5.68\% GMV increase.
-All these works are human-designed, making our AI co-scientist approach the first of its kind.
+Recent industrial designs include Climber~\cite{xu2025climber}, OneTrans~\cite{zhang2025onetrans}, HSTU~\cite{zhai2024actions}, and MTGR~\cite{han2025mtgr}, spanning multi-scale sequence extraction, unified feature-interaction/sequence modeling, and trillion-parameter generative recommendation.
+All are human-designed; to the best of our knowledge, ours is the first reported application of LLM-based agents to this design problem.